Marathon Training Guide for All Levels

 Ultimate Marathon Training Guide

-Training for a marathon can feel overwhelming, but if you follow the right training plan, you will make steady progress.
-If you’re not sure how to train for a marathon and this will be your first time, I got you covered.
 To start with, most runners need at least 16 weeks to train for a marathon, and beginners need 20 weeks or more.
-Marathon training involves three phases: building your base fitness level, increasing your endurance with long runs, and adding speed workouts.
+Marathon training involves three phases: building your base fitness level, increasing your endurance with long runs, and adding speed workouts (for intermediate and advanced runners).
 Recovery and fueling are also key to your success.
-Read on to find out how to do each phase of your training.
+Read on for training tips and inspiration to slay each phase of your training.

 Base Runs

 Your base-building phase lays the foundation for an effective marathon training program.
 Building up your base endurance level will help you avoid running injuries and make you a stronger runner for tougher workouts ahead.
+The base running phase is crucial for all levels of runners, from novice to experienced runners going for PRs (personal records).

 A base run is a short to medium-length run at a relaxed pace.
 You will be able to easily carry on a conversation at your base run pace.
 Your base run will feel like 60% effort level (out of 100 as max effort).
 Once you have built up your aerobic base, you will begin doing long runs.
 Even as you add long runs and speed training to your workouts, your base runs will remain a staple of your training and will be your most common workout.